 The event was held at 19 Greek Street – a modern white event space in Central London.
 I was thrilled to join some blogger friends – namely Hannah from Crafternoon Cabaret Club, Tasha from Graphique Fantastique, Rosie and Hannah from The New Craft House, and Emma from Emma Jane Palin.

 After an introduction from the IKEA bods who talked us through the four new autumn / winter trends, we were invited to have a leisurely peruse, and get hands-on with our own DIY tablescapes.
 A credit to the IKEA wares, we soon felt at home, and were all prepared to move in within minutes.

-One of things I love most about Autumn is the arrival of brand new seasonal maker markets.
+One of things I love most about winter is the arrival of brand new seasonal maker markets.
 With Christmas around the corner, it’s the perfect time to buy presents before the panic sets in.
-Below you’ll find some of my favourite autumnal maker markets in London – pop the dates in your diaries!
+Below you’ll find some of my favourite seasonal maker markets in London – pop the dates in your diaries!

 BUST London Christmas Craftacular